 There are both selective and non-selective post-emergent herbicides.
 The latter will kill everything, including the good grass that you wish to keep.
 An example is glyphosate (brand name, Roundup).
 When might you want to use such a product?

 If your lawn is so overrun by crabgrass that the situation has gotten out of control, you might want to start a new lawn from scratch.
 To begin such a project, you might want to kill crabgrass, lawn grass, and all in one fell swoop.

 Best Crabgrass Killer in the Post-Emergent Group

-- Ortho Weed B Gon Max Plus Crabgrass Control
+- Ortho Weed B Gon Max Plus Crabgrass Control.

-- Spectracide Weed Stop for Lawns Plus Crabgrass Killer
+- Spectracide Weed Stop for Lawns Plus Crabgrass Killer.

 How to Use Post-Emergent Crabgrass Killers

 Crabgrass is considered a grassy weed, as are some types of tall fescue.
 But there is another group of common lawn weeds as well.
 These are the broadleaf weeds.
-Different post-emergent herbicides exist for these two distinct weed classes (although Drive XLR8 also kills some broadleaf weeds).
+Different post-emergent herbicides exist for these two different weed classes (although Drive XLR8 also kills some broadleaf weeds).